 - No additional borrowing is available on this Scheme for 5 years from completion of your mortgage.
 Additional borrowing is availbale after 5 years from completion of your mortgage (subject to status and valuation).

 Please speak to a qualified Mortgage Adviser for full terms and conditions.

 Representative Example (based on a house purchase):

 The Annual Percentage Rate of Charge (APRC) varies with the circumstances of each mortgage.
-Here is a representative example of a loan secured on your main residential property: A mortgage of £150,000 on a capital and interest (repayment) basis payable over 25 years initially on a fixed rate of 3.74% for 5 years and then on our Standard Variable Rate (SVR) of 5.69% (variable) for the remaining 20 years you would pay:
+Here is a representative example of a loan secured on your main residential property: A mortgage of £150,000.00 on a capital and interest (repayment) basis payable over 25 years initially on a fixed rate for 5 years fixed at 3.74% and then on our Standard Variable Rate (SVR) of 5.69% (variable) for the remaining 20 years you would pay:

 60 monthly repayments of £768.06, followed by

 Please note: the example above is for a residential property purchase only and assumes a payment date of 1st of the month.
 If you choose to pay your mortgage later in the month this will affect payments and could result in a higher APRC.
-For re-arrangement applications, certain fees do not apply.
+For product transfers, re-arrangement and additional borrowing applications, certain fees do not apply.
 Please speak to your mortgage adviser for further details.

 - This product is not portable.
 You cannot move this mortgage to another property.
 Whilst the Local Authority Mortgage Indemnity (or guarantee) is in place you cannot transfer to another mortgage product provided by the Society.

 Leek United Building Society and Bolsover District Council are working together to assist First Time Buyers in the area to get onto the property ladder.